froala/nova-froala-field/README.md

 ## Show on Index Page

-You have ability to show field content on resource index page in popup window
+You have an ability to show field content on resource index page in popup window:

 ```php
 use Froala/NovaFroalaField/Froala;